Optimal Computing Budget Allocation for Data-driven Ranking and Selection: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-The authors gratefully acknowledge the support by the Air Force Office of Scientific Research under Grants FA9550-19-1-0283 and FA9550-22-1-0244, the National Science Foundation under Grant NSF-DMS2053489, and AI Institute for Advances in Optimization (AI4OPT). {{t_\ell}} {{(t_\ell)}} {{(\ell)}}
+The authors gratefully acknowledge the support by the Air Force Office of Scientific Research under Grant FA9550-22-1-0244, the National Science Foundation under Grant NSF-DMS2053489, and AI Institute for Advances in Optimization (AI4OPT).